mo-ya/tmux-agent/README.md

 If the checks pass, installation is completed.

-If you use zsh, usability could be increaced more.
+If you use Zsh, the usability could be increaced more.
 Please read next section.
+There are the usage description and the detail of file format below that.

 Zsh completion enhancement
 ----------

 Please move the directory where tmux-initload is downloaded.
+Then, copy "zshrc.tmux" to your home directory.

     $ cp zsh.completion/zshrc.tmux ~/.zshrc.tmux